bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 you can call the `.addNote(message: string, Params?: {})` method of a $tree or forest and add a viewable memo.
 Trees or forests' notes can be accessed off the `.notes(time)` or `notes(time, time)` method to view any annotations.

-next/grow do not by design add to the notes collection to avoid duplication, but branch-scouring in combination with manual annotation may be useful.
+next/grow do not by design add to the notes collection to avoid duplication, but $branch-scouring in combination with manual annotation may be useful.

-The notes list in forest and that in individual trees are distinct and unrelated; $tree notes will include the name of the $tree.
+The notes list in forest and that in individual trees are distinct and unrelated; $tree notes will include the $name of the $tree.

 # Collections